 The Importance of Smart UI and UX for Boosting Your Marketing Returns

 Companies invest a significant portion of their budget in marketing, with many believing in the impact it can have on their returns.
 Rounding off 2022, companies expected to increase their marketing budget by 10.3%, and while investment has slowed, it still represents 8.7% of a company’s budget.
 Modern companies invest in traditional and digital marketing to bring as much attention to their products and services as possible.
-However, care must be taken to ensure customers are not let down by their experience.
+However, care must be taken to ensure customers are not disappointed by their experience.
 Marketing done the right way can bring in plenty of interested parties, but if the experience at the end of that process is disappointing, it can be a letdown and stop conversions in their tracks.
 This is where an intelligent approach to UI and UX is essential for boosting the returns on your marketing campaign.

 Create Happier Users